Monkeypox virus: Human to human

 Monkeypox virus can be transmitted from one person to another through contact with infectious lesion material or fluid on the skin, in the mouth or on the genitals; this includes touching, close contact and during sex.
 It may also spread by means of respiratory droplets from talking, coughing or sneezing.
-During the 2022-2023 outbreak, transmission between people was almost exclusively via sexual contact.
+During the 2022-2023 outbreak, transmission between people was mostly via sexual contact.
+Among cases with available demographic and epidemiological information, 96% of those affected were men, with 87% reporting male to male sexual contact.
 There is a lower risk of infection from fomites (objects which can become infectious after being touched by an infected person) such as clothing or bedding, but precautions should be taken.

 The virus then enters the body through broken skin, or mucosal surfaces such as the mouth, respiratory tract, or genitals.

 Human to animal

 There are two recorded instances of human to animal transmission.
 Both occurred during the 2022–2023 global mpox outbreak.
 In both cases, the owners of a pet dog first became infected with mpox and transmitted the infection to the pet.